SWaTEval/swateval.github.io/_sources/framework/index.rst.txt

      - http://mongo-express.docker:8081
      - 8081
      - 8081

    * - Rebrow
      - http://rebrow.docker:5001
      - 5001
      - 8083

    * - RQ-Dashboard
      - http://rq-dashboard.docker:9181
      - 5001
      - 8082

 .. note::
-    You could skip the following steps and just open the Project in `PyCharm <https://www.jetbrains.com/pycharm/>`_ and follow the IDE's guide for configuring virtual environment and installing project dependencies.
+    You can skip the following steps and just open the Project in `PyCharm <https://www.jetbrains.com/pycharm/>`_ and follow the IDE's guide for configuring virtual environment and installing project dependencies.

-**Step 5.** (Optional) Intall the project dependencies
+**Step 5.** (Optional) Install the project dependencies

 .. code-block::

   pip install -r requirements.txt

-**Step 6.** (Optional) Test if the set up worked
+**Step 6.** (Optional) Test if the setup works

-First you need to have a Docker image of the Evaluation Framework in your local Docker image repositiory.
+First you need to have a Docker image of the Evaluation Framework in your local Docker image repository.
-To do this, pull the `Evaluation Framework repositiory <https://www.jetbrains.com/pycharm/>`_ which contains a script that automates the process.
+To do this, pull the `Evaluation Framework repositiry <https://www.jetbrains.com/pycharm/>`_ which contains a script that automates the process.
 Navigate to the location of the Evaluation Framework and run:

 .. code-block::